b8zhong/site/content/work.md

 title = "Work"
 +++

-I'll be joining [Solink](https://solink.com/) as a QA intern for the Winter 2025 term.
+I'll be joining [Solink](https://solink.com/) for the Winter 2025 term.